(Originally posted December 2017; Updated November 2022)

 Well, this year when I was putting the lights on my newly de-leafed hedges, I was thinking about how I would put the lights on the columns.
 The coat hangers worked okay….but there had to be a better way.

 Now, I have googled this and I have not been able to find a contraption like I wanted to help with this issue.

 So I thought and thought…

 If you are interested in the original step-by-step instructions for what I did, you can find them at this link –> Steps to Hang Lights on Columns.
 NOTE: Read on for some additional improvements made the next year!

 Look at these Christmas Lights on the columns!

 I was SO excited about this!
 It only cost about $20 and the most expensive part of it was the hooks.

 New and Improved device to hang lights on columns

-This year – I pulled my wood strips out of the attic and remembered that the Command Hooks didn’t stick great for where my lights were placed.
+The next year (2018), I pulled my wood strips out of the attic and remembered that the Command Hooks didn’t stick great for where my lights were placed because of the sun.